 System descriptions are simple text files and are read and interpreted line by line.
 A line that contains the four-character sequence ␣->␣ (including the spaces at both ends) with one non-space character in front of it (the predecessor) is regarded as a production with everything behind this sequence being the replacement (i.e. the successor).
 (So we obviously only accept context-free L-systems.)
 All non-whitespace characters are legal symbols on both sides of a production, including - and > from above.

-As the screenshot above shows, it is possible to have productions were the right side is empty.
+As the screenshot above shows, it is possible to have productions where the right side is empty.
 You just have to make sure that there's really a space behind the -> arrow.

 A line that starts with Axiom:␣ specifies the axiom of the L-system which again can be any sequence of non-whitespace characters.